Can I extend my certification period under my current or previously approved Supervising Attorney(s)?

 I am approved to study law through the LOS Program.
 When and how do I submit the semi-annual reports?

-Click on the case number associated with your most recent Law Office Notice of Intent case.
+Click on the case number associated with your approved Application for the Law Office Study Program.

 Under Law Office Study Sessions, click “New.”